Surveillance program for electric ants

 Reporting electric ants

-Community participation is required to successfully control electric ants, although they are not easy to identify because of their small size.
-We ask that everyone search their yard, business and community and report any small stinging pest by phoning Biosecurity Queensland.
+Community participation is vital to the successful control of electric ants.
+Although they are not easy to identify because of their small size, we ask that everyone search their yard, business premises and community spaces and report any suspect ants.

-If you reported once before and had a negative result, please do not hesitate to contact us again as we may find electric ants on a return visit.
+If you have reported before and had a negative result, please do not hesitate to contact us again as electric ants are easily transportable and therefore may have been brought to your property, or an adjoining property, since we last visited.

 If you are stung and experience a reaction, seek medical advice.